Detecting multiple generalized change-points by isolating single ones: Simulations

-ID exhibits very good performance in all models in both piecewise-constant and continuous piecewise-linear signals.
 With regards to piecewise-constancy, ID is always in the top $10\%$ of the best methods when considering accuracy in any aspect (estimation of $N$, MSE, $d_H$); in most cases it is the best method overall.
-In continuous piecewise-linear signals, our method is in all cases in the top $10\%$ of the best methods in terms of the accurate estimation of $N$ and it exhibits good performance with respect to the MSE and $d_H$.
-We can deduce that ID is consistent in detecting with high accuracy the change-points for various different signal structures, a characteristic which is at least partly absent from its competitors.
-Furthermore, ID's behaviour is particularly impressive in extremely long signals with a large number of frequently occurring change-points; see Tables \ref{distribution_M2}, \ref{distribution_M4}, \ref{models_linearW3}, and \ref{models_linearW4}.
-Compared to other well-behaved methods, such as NOT, WBS, FDR, TGUH for piecewise-constancy and NOT, CPOP for continuous piecewise-linear signals, our methodology has by far the lowest computational cost.
-To conclude, ID is an accurate, reliable, and quick method for generalized change-point detection.
+ID.SDLL is also, in most cases, in the top 10\% of the best performing methods; this provides evidence that the Isolate-Detect algorithm can be combined with various model selection criteria (thresholding, SIC, SDLL) and maintain a good practical behaviour.
+When the threshold constant, $C$, is equal to $\sqrt{3/2}$, the behaviour of ID remains good for signals that have a moderate number of change-points that are not near each other.
+As we can see from Table \ref{distribution_M2}, ID$_{ \sqrt{3/2}}$ seems to struggle in scenarios with a large number of frequently occurring change-points.
+In continuous piecewise-linear signals, CPOP, ID, and ID.SDLL are in all cases in the top $10\%$ of the best methods in terms of the accurate estimation of $N$.
+In terms of the MSE and $d_H$, CPOP is by a narrow margin the overall best method, with ID and ID.SDLL coming second and third, respectively.
+We can deduce that our method exhibits uniformity in detecting with high accuracy the change-points for various different signal structures, a characteristic which is at least partly absent from the majority of its competitors.
+Furthermore, ID's behaviour is particularly impressive in extremely long signals with a large number of frequently occurring change-points; see Tables \ref{distribution_M2} and \ref{models_linearW3}.
+Compared to other well-behaved methods, such as NOT for piecewise-constancy and CPOP for continuous piecewise-linear signals, our methodology has by far the lowest computational cost.
+To conclude, the simulation study provides evidence that Isolate-Detect is an accurate, reliable, and quick method for generalized change-point detection.

 The results of Table \ref{models_Piotr_ht} are very good for $d=5$ and not too different from those under Gaussian noise.
 For $d=3$, there is a slight overestimation of the number of change-points.
 When the tails of the distribution of the noise are significantly heavier than those of the normal distribution, one can obtain better results by increasing the threshold constant.
 For example, the results in Table \ref{models_Piotr_ht} for $d=3$ were improved when the threshold constant was slightly increased.
+We highlight that more thorough simulations can be done using our \textsf{R} packages {\textbf{IDetect}} and {\textbf{breakfast}} and code available from \url{https://github.com/Anastasiou-Andreas/IDetect/blob/master/R/Simulations_used.R}.